About

 Engaging Intellectual Life

-Stanford Summer Humanities Institute provides not only enriching academic experiences, but also engaging learning communities that foster critical thinking, promote personal growth, and inspire lifelong learning outside of the classroom.
-Outside of the academic coursework, students will have opportunities to engage and build community with their peers through a variety of workshops and recreational activities.
+Stanford Summer Humanities Institute provides not only enriching academic experiences but also engaging learning communities that foster critical thinking, promote personal growth, and inspire lifelong learning outside of the classroom.
+Outside of academic coursework, students will have opportunities to engage and build community with their peers through a variety of workshops and recreational activities.

 SHI students on field trip